HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/cfg_webengine/configure_jaas_modules.md

 ## Enabling HCL Sample JAAS modules in DX Compose

-This section describes how to deploy and configure two sample JAAS login modules:
+This section describes how to deploy and configure two sample JAAS login modules: </br>
+`HCLDummyJAASSimpleAuth0`</br>
-HCLDummyJAASSimpleAuth0: Provides mapping of common attributes for a transient user.
+Provides mapping of common attributes for a transient user.</br>

+`HCLDummyJAASGroupsAuth0`</br>
-HCLDummyJAASGroupsAuth0: In addition to attribute mapping, this module has the ability to assign a transient user to pre-configured DX groups.
+In addition to attribute mapping, this module has the ability to assign a transient user to pre-configured DX groups.

 Follow these steps to enable the HCL Sample JAAS modules in your DX Compose deployment: